Vinfall/sb/README.md

 ## [License](LICENSE)

+Some buckets are adapted/imported from other sources, please refer to the earliest commit comment.
-Released into the public domain under the Unlicense.
+Unless otherwise noted, my buckets are released into the public domain under the Unlicense.
+Feel free to index/merge/do whatever you want.